pingcap/docs-cn/tools/data-migration-practice.md

 ## Step 4: Start the data synchronization task

+> **Note:**
+>
+> To detect possible errors of data synchronization configuration in advance, DM provides the precheck feature.
+DM automatically checks the corresponding privileges and configuration while starting the data synchronization task.
+You can also use the `check-task` command to manually precheck whether the upstream MySQL instance configuration satisfies the DM requirements.
+For details about the precheck feature, see [Precheck the upstream MySQL instance configuration](../tools/data-migration-manage-task.md#precheck-the-upstream-mysql-instance-configuration).

 1. Come to the dmctl directory `/home/tidb/dm-ansible/resource/bin/`.

 2. Run the following command to start dmctl.